 The Good: Why Do Some Marketers Blindly Depend on Machine Learning?

-Google Smart campaigns help small businesses reach target audiences that were difficult to reach in the past.
+Google Smart campaigns help small businesses gain target audiences that were difficult to reach in the past.
 Now, you can set an average daily budget and a total campaign budget, which makes ad campaigns even simpler.
 Google makes it possible to run ads without the stress of hiring a marketing agency or managing the campaign yourself.

 But How Do Smart Campaigns Really Work?